Guest post by Rahul Varshneya.

 - On your lead capture form. share the social proof with the exact number of email subscribers in your list or an image showing one or two of your best client testimonials.

 Without a consistent visual identity in the lead form and the lead magnet, they may end up looking unprofessional.
 Visual identity includes the company logo and the company’s default color scheme included in the lead capture form and within the lead magnet content.
+One way to easily incorporate these visual elements and create a branded form is through the use of an online form creator.

 3. Optimize email design for conversion.